 The reports required under paragraphs (1) and (2) shall be submitted not later than the date that is 18 months after the date of the first meeting of the Commission.

-The Commission shall develop a fundraising plan to support the establishment and maintenance of the Museum through contributions from the public.
+The Commission shall develop a fundraising plan to support the establishment, operation, and maintenance of the Museum through contributions from the public.

 In developing the fundraising plan under paragraph (1), the Commission shall consider—